sliitsesc/rheumaconnect-fe/README.md

 RheumaConnect has successfully completed the design phase and the project is now in the development phase.
 Currently, the team is focused on building the platform's core features.

 ### Roadmap
-- Phase 1: Website development and initial content population
+- Phase 1: Research, design and develop a MVP level app with the base features (release planned 2nd Week of JAN 2025)
+  - Research & Design phase: ✔️ complete
+  - Development: ♻️ in progress
-- Phase 2: Integration of multilingual support
+- Phase 2: Incremental research, design and development of additional features those were left out in phase 1

-- Phase 3: Continuous content updates and feedback integration
+You can view open tasks and progress on this GitHub project board: [GitHub project board](https://github.com/orgs/sliitsesc/projects/12)

 ---